 While ser and estar can be challenging, it is also incredibly interesting to learn about the changes that ser and estar can have with Spanish adjectives.

-Moreover, when you have a strong understanding of these changes, when you want to express yourself in Spanish, you’ll be able to highlight subtle changes in meaning with more confidence.
+Moreover, when you have a strong understanding of these changes then when you want to express yourself in Spanish, you’ll be able to highlight subtle changes in meaning with more confidence.

 Pick a few adjectives that you haven’t used before and try them out with a Spanish friend, colleague or teacher.